Black History in NYC Parks

 After the abolition of slavery in New York State in 1827, Brooklyn became a popular settlement area for freed Black people.
 Until the late 1800s, Weeksville, at the junction of modern-day Bedford-Stuyvesant, Crown Heights, and Brownsville, became a growing African-American community and home of prominent black professionals, including New York’s first black physician.
 Though the dynamic of the neighborhood has since changed, remnants of the historic neighborhood are memorialized in the historic houses, the Hunterfly Road Houses, and nearby Weeksville Playground.

 Learn more about Weeksvile

 African-American Burial Grounds

 In 1991, construction workers rediscovered what is now the New York City African Burial Ground in Manhattan, where as many as 10,000 men, women, and children were interred in the graveyard from the 1690s to 1794 during slavery.
-Today, the area, which includes Thomas Paine Park, is home to many memorials to slaves and the African diaspora.
+Today, the area, which includes Thomas Paine Park, is home to many memorials to enslaved Africans and the African diaspora.
 In 1993, the burial ground became a National Historic Landmark.
 Learn more about the African-American Burial Ground in Manhattan

 M’Finda Kalunga Garden

-This garden in Sara D. Roosevelt Park was once an African-American burial ground which was used in the late 18th and early 19th century, after the African burial ground near city hall closed in 1794.
+This garden in Sara D. Roosevelt Park was once an African-American burial ground that was used in the late 18th and early 19th century, after the African burial ground near city hall closed in 1794.
 Learn more about M’Finda Kalunga Garden

 The Olde Towne Flushing Burial Ground